 Mississippi Native Tabbed To Return Titles

 Vaught-Hemingway Stadium is in the midst of a facelift that will provide Rebel fans with an even greater gameday atmosphere and more seating.
-As part of the $150 million Forward Together capital campaign, the south end zone is being renovated to add 30 luxury suites and 770 club level seats, and the west suites are all being refinished.
+As part of the $200 million Forward Together capital campaign, the south end zone added 30 luxury suites and 770 club level seats, and the west suites were refinished.

-While those updates will be in place for 2015, the facility’s biggest changes are in store for 2016, when the north side of the stadium will be transformed into an exciting new “front door,” complete with a plaza and bell tower.
+The facility’s biggest changes to be completed in time for the 2016 season, a transformation of the north side of the stadium into an exciting new “front door,” complete with a plaza and bell tower.

 A green space will also extend the Walk of Champions from The Grove all the way to the new plaza.
 Closing in the north end zone seating will bring stadium capacity to 64,038 and put the polishing touches on one of the nation’s elite college football facilities.